Community leaders and Elders in Toowoomba and Cunnamulla co-wrote the

 Two verses were created: one representing the communities in Toowoomba and the other representing Cunnamulla.

 The Toowoomba verse,

-Gundoos (Children), is in the language of the Kooma, Kullilli, Kunja, Budjiti, Badjari, Murrawarri and Mardigan peoples.
+The Cunnamulla verse, Gundoos (Children), transcript, is in the language of the Kooma, Kullilli, Kunja, Budjiti, Badjari, Murrawarri and Mardigan peoples.

 Shandell Washington (pictured), who was born in Cunnamulla and now lives in Toowoomba, sings both verses in first languages, and her daughter, Annabell, sings the English verse.

 Shandell said she was honoured to be a part of this journey of bringing language back for our little ones in a campaign that promotes the importance of early education.

 ‘The journey through that was so amazing,’ Shandell said.

 ‘It was all about cultures walking together and being on this land.